ymmah/Xceder/README.md

-# ExcelTrader
+# Xceder
-###Welcome to ExcelTrader
+###Welcome to Xceder
-ExcelTrader is a Microsoft Excel (2007 above) addin to allow you display the real time price & trade just in Excel.
+Xceder is a Microsoft Excel (2007 above) addin to allow you display the real time price & trade just in Excel.

 ### Tutorial